ReadyTalk/revori/README.md

 #### Server

-The following starts the Revori server, which listens to localhost:8017
+The following starts/stops the Revori server, which listens to localhost:8017

-	$ ./gradlew start
+	$ ./gradlew server:[start,stop]

 #### Client

 You can use the SQL front-end client to test out Revori:

 	$ ./client/build/binaries/client localhost 8017

 Known Issues
 ------------